aws-samples/amazon-sagemaker-secure-mlops/documentation/deployment.md

 + _Most advanced option_
 [**Two-step deployment via CloudFormation and AWS Service Catalog**](#two-step-deployment-via-cloudformation-and-aws-service-catalog): deploy the core infrastructure in the first step via `aws cloudformation create-stack` and then provision a data science environment via [AWS Service Catalog](https://aws.amazon.com/servicecatalog/). _You can change any deployment option_

-The following sections give step-by-step deployment instructions for each of the options.<br/>
+The following sections give step-by-step deployment instructions for each of the options.
 You can also find all CLI commands in the delivered shell scripts in the project folder `test`.
 The following diagram visualizes the deployment options:

 ![](../design/ml-ops-deployment-steps.drawio.svg)

 ### Special deployment options